pablocael/dataset-augmenter/README.md

 This package provides functionalities for data augmentation, such as noise and rigid and non rigid transformations.

-Data augmentation is often useful for expanding small datasets in order to increase variance in data (and possible add bias to model parameters).
+Data augmentation is often useful for expanding small datasets in order to increase variance in data (and possible add bias to trained model parameters).
 Data augmentation can be seen as a form of regularization.

 *This package is built for python >= 3.6*